Tutorial

 The UM-Bridge benchmark library provides a number of ready-to-run models and UQ benchmark problems.
 Have a look at the tsunami model; it is part of this documentation site.

-Each model in the library is provided as a publicly available Docker image.
+Setting up that simulation code on your system could easily take a day or two.
+To avoid that, each model in the library comes with a publicly available Docker image.
 The Docker image ships not only the model server itself, but also all dependencies and data files it needs.
-No model-specific setup is required.

 As the tsunami model’s documentation indicates, it is enough to run the following command to download and run its Docker image: